JordanSpencerWu/old-website/_posts/book/2016/2016-08-22-clean-code.markdown

 #### Classes

 The first rule of classes is that they should be small!
 With classes we count responsibilities.
-The name of the class should depend on the readability it has.
+The name of the class should depend on the responsibility it has.
 The Single Responsibility Principle (SRP) states that classes should have one responsibility - one reason to change.
 We want our systems to be composed of many small classes, not a few large ones.
 Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors.

 Classes should have a small number of instance variables.
 Each of the methods of a class should manipulate one or more of those variables.
 In general the more variables a method manipulates the more cohesive that method is to its class.
 When cohesion is high, it means that the methods and variables of the class are co-dependent and hang together as a logical whole.
 Maintaining cohesion results in many small classes.